roboflow/inference/docs/index.md

 inference server start
 ```

-To use the CLI to make inferences, first find your project ID and model version number in the Roboflow documentation, [Workspace and Project IDs](https://docs.roboflow.com/api-reference/workspace-and-project-ids).
+To use the CLI to make inferences, first [find your project ID and model version number in Roboflow](https://docs.roboflow.com/api-reference/workspace-and-project-ids).

 See more detailed documentation on [HTTP Inference quickstart via CLI](./quickstart/http_inference.md/#via-cli).